 Indeed it was.
 If you review Cecil Morton's testimony in the application hearing transcript at page 46 lines 1-6, you will see that he testified: “[i]f we find that the demand is greater than our capacity, we will acquire new equipment.
 We will not be starting the business within days of obtaining our authority.
 We will be reaching out to all our clientele and we will adjust our in [sic]– commencement fleet accordingly.”
 Thus, Speedishuttle always intended to acquire additional vehicles as demand warranted.

-Q. Did the demand for Speedishuttle service require that you acquire additional vehicles be on the initially proposed five?
+Q. Did the demand for Speedishuttle service require that you acquire additional vehicles beyond the initially proposed five?

 A. By the time we commenced operations at SeaTac it was soon apparent to us more vehicles would be required.